danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 A web API is simply a long URL `request = url + "key=" + apikey + "&cx=" + engineID + "&imgSize=" + imgSize + "&searchType=" + searchType + "&q=" + query;` that includes all the credentials as well as the items you want to search for and the necessary filters (it looks like this: <https://www.googleapis.com/customsearch/v1?key=APIKEY&cx=SEARCHID&imgSize=medium&searchType=image&q=warhol+flowers>).

-The key syntax is `%loadJSON()%` (in the function `fetchImage()`) to submit a "request" in the form of a URL to the image provider after which you need to wait for the returned JSON file with a list of results.
+The key syntax is %`loadJSON()`% (in the function `fetchImage()`) to submit a "request" in the form of a URL to the image provider after which you need to wait for the returned JSON file with a list of results.
 The callback function `gotData()` is to further process and %que(e)ry% the data returned.

 ## Que(e)rying data